Japan: A Rural Wonderland

 Parker Allen

-Parker is President & CEO of public relations firm Parthenon Japan, and co-host of the Tokyo Wave podcast.
+Parker is President & CEO of public relations firm Parthenon Japan, and co-host of the Tokyo Wave and Japan Unleashed podcasts.
 He also has vast experience in Japan’s notoriously difficult to navigate real estate market.
 Parker came to Japan in 2007 from Chattanooga, Tennessee, where he graduated from Tokyo’s Sophia University.
 Since then, Parker has been focused on supporting global firms in Japan.
 His experience spans strategic communications, government relations, and PR consulting.

 Parker is an active participant in the Public Relations Society of Japan, the American Chamber of Commerce in Japan, the Canadian Chamber of Commerce in Japan, and the America-Japan Society.
 He is also passionate about using communication to promote social good.
 Parker’s 2017 initiative to establish a sister city relationship between his hometown and Tono, Iwate is a shining example.

-In addition to his work in communications, Parker has facilitated over 50 rental and purchase contracts.
+In addition to his work in communications, Parker has facilitated rental and purchase contracts for friends, colleagues, and clients since 2008.
 Moreover, he has even served as de-facto advisor on seeking, analyzing, and closing on Japanese real estate.
 His taste for adventure led him to drive, tour, and stay throughout the Kanto, Koshinetsu, and Tohoku regions.
 Relevantly, Parker is also an interior design and DIY otaku with hands-on experience renovating houses in Japan.

 Parker is active on Twitter at @alleninc